 An appealing option for that unfinished space above the garage is to make it into an exercise room.
 A home gym is an excellent use of flexible space and a fantastic choice for people who don't want to deal with the wait to use equipment or pay monthly fees for health club memberships.

 Now that there are no more excuses about not exercising enough, you can furnish the home gym with a few simple "starter" pieces of equipment.
 Move the treadmill and bike from the garage or basement into the exercise room.
 Get some free weights, a yoga mat, and a small television for workout videos.

 Down the road, you may want to add a massage table and dedicate a corner for some aromatherapy to give your home gym the spa atmosphere.

 Finish a bonus room as a home gym.
 Get the exercise bikes in the room, and add some free weights, a bench, and yoga mats – and you're all set (Plan #161-1097).

 7. Comfy Sleep Nook

-Not exactly a bedroom, a sleep nook is more like a “getaway spot” within the home where one can hide to read a book, listen to music, relax – or, even take a short nap.
+Not precisely a bedroom, a sleeping nook is more like a "getaway spot" within the home where one can hide to read a book, listen to music, relax – or even take a short nap.

 The nook can be a simple alcove in the basement, attic, within a huge extra closet in a bedroom – or incorporated into a larger bonus room.
 Paint the walls a soothing pastel shade, install built-in shelves for books, a lamp, and other knick-knacks.

 Want some peace and quiet away from the family?
-Use your flex space to fashion a "nesting place" where you can escape to read a book or listen to music (Photo: Hutomo Abrianto on Unsplash).
+Use your flex space to fashion a "nesting place" where you can escape reading a book or listening to music (Photo: Hutomo Abrianto on Unsplash).